-- Lyceum (Lykeion) Archaeological Site
+- The Lyceum (Lykeion) of Aristotle

 - Olympieio (Temple of Zeus)

-Half Price Entrance (not valid for the combo ticket): All archaeological sites in Greece have a half-price ticket from November 1 to March 31.
+Half-Price Entrance (not valid for the combo ticket): All archaeological sites in Greece have a half-price ticket from November 1 to March 31.
 All sites take both credit cards and cash and offer an official ticket.

 Free Entrance: From November to March, admission is totally free on the first Sunday of the month and on the dates March 6th, April 18th, May 18th, the last weekend of September, and October 28th.

 Ancient Agora of Athens Opening Hours 8:00-20:00.
 For details on the free entrance days, if you would like to purchase the ticket, and info about the days the site is closed, please visit the Official website of the Ministry of Culture.

 Yes, it is.
 There is flat access at the entrance followed by a 15 m-long ramp going down into the Agora.